 Be honest: Have you ever had a plate of spaghetti and meatballs with your significant other and tried to recreate this romantic, iconic scene?
 It's a buona notte as Lady and Tramp accidentally kiss over a shared strand of spaghetti!

-Downing an entire bottle of soda in one gulp and then pouring maple syrup on spaghetti may sound gross to most—but not to one of Santa’s elves with a sugar addiction like no other!
-Ironically, you may be consuming just as much syrup as Buddy; check out this list of 23 Surprising Foods That Shouldn’t Have Syrup in Them—But Usually Do!
+Downing an entire bottle of soda in one gulp and then pouring maple syrup on spaghetti may sound gross to most—but not to one of Santa's elves with a sugar addiction like no other!
+Ironically, you may be consuming just as much syrup as Buddy; check out these surprising foods that shouldn't have syrup in them—but usually do!